 Nepal is home to a significant number of holy shrines and sacred locations, and numerous places can be covered during the Kailash Mansarovar Yatra.
 One of such sites is the Damodar Kund, also known as Damodar Lake.
-It is one of the holiest lakes in the upper Mustang region in Nepal at an altitude of 4,890 metres.
+It is one of the holiest lakes in the upper Mustang region in Nepal at an altitude of 4,890 meters.
 This lake is one of the most sacred sites for Hindus and Buddhists, and it is close to the border with Tibet.
-Even this lake is mentioned in the Hindu puranas or scriptures.
+Even this lake is mentioned in the Hindu Puranas, or scriptures.
 Hence, devotees from all over India visit this holy site.
 However, due to its remote location and high elevation, the Nepalese government restricts entry.
 Tourists who have booked the Kailash Mansarovar Yatra package via the Nepal route can visit this high-altitude lake.
 Here is the complete information about Damodar Kund to help you plan your trip.

 Well, this lake also has spiritual and mythological significance that makes it even more auspicious for Hindu devotees.
-Damodar Kund is also the source of the Gandaki River, and it is the place where Shaligram stone was first found.
+Damodar Kund is also the source of the Gandaki River, and it is the place where the Shaligram stone was first found.
 Even for Buddhists, this place is sacred.
 Lo Manthang is the capital of the local kingdom, where the oldest monasteries are located.
 These monasteries include Buddha artwork that dates back years, making the place a must-visit pilgrimage site for Buddhists.

-Well, there are three Kunds—Chandra Kund, Dudh Kund, and Tama Kund that are a part of the larger sacred site known as Damodar Kund.
+Well, there are three Kunds—Chandra Kund, Dudh Kund, and Tama Kund—that are a part of the larger sacred site known as Damodar Kund.
 The locals and priests believe that bathing in this holy Kund washes away all your sins.
 It is also mentioned in the Brahma Puran.
 Lord Krishna said that the people who visit this Kund and take a holy bath will be freed from their sins.
-There is also a story of Kuber’s Two Sons, who were suffering from their past-life’s sins.
-Then, lord Krishna advised them to take a holy dip in the Damodar Kund.
+There is also a story of Kuber’s two sons, who were suffering from their past life’s sins.
+Then, Lord Krishna advised them to take a holy dip in the Damodar Kund.
 The moment they took a dip, they were released from their sins.

 Another important thing that makes the Damodar Kund sacred for Hindu devotees is that it is the origin of the Shaligram stone, the symbol of Lord Vishnu.
 Apart from this, the Shila stones are also found here.
 These stones are associated with Lord Vishnu, showing his presence on earth.
 Besides, these stones are used to worship Lord Vishnu in temples.